What is Moxibustion?

-At Acupuncture West London, we offer three types of moxibustion treatments:
+At Acupuncture West London, we offer four types of moxibustion treatment or heat therapy:

 With this technique, the practitioner holds a burning moxa stick over the affected area about two to three inches above the skin.
 There is no direct contact with the body, but the patient receives a warm, stimulating effect at the area of treatment.
 This technique is particularly useful when used on the abdomen in the treatment of digestive or gastrointestinal problems.

 With this technique, the practitioner places moxa cones at specific points directly on the patient’s skin.
 The cones are lit and remain in place to provide warmth directly to the area of treatment.
 They are then removed before they burn down too low.
 The process is repeated as necessary.
 This technique is particularly useful for treating musculoskeletal and menstrual problems.

 With this technique, the practitioner places moxa cones on the handles of the acupuncture needles themselves.
 The cones are lit and remain in place to provide warmth directly to the tip of the needle, thereby facilitating the transferral of heat deep into the tissues.
 When they have burnt out, the practitioner will remove the cones.
 The process is repeated as necessary.
 This technique is particularly useful for musculoskeletal and joint problems, as well as creating an energising effect by bringing heat deep into the body.